sscheib/ansible-role-openwrt_bootstrap/README.md

 ------------

 A device that has enough flash storage space available to hold either a full-blown python3 installation or the minimal set of python dependencies:
-- 'python3-light'
+- python3-light
-- 'python3-base'
+- python3-base
-- 'libffi'
+- libffi
-- 'python3-logging'
+- python3-logging
-- 'python3-multiprocessing'
+- python3-multiprocessing
-- 'python3-distutils'
+- python3-distutils
-- 'python3-email'
+- python3-email

 Role Variables
 --------------